alzwded/blog/_drafts/vim-ctags-cscope.md

+---
+layout: post
+title: "Using ctags and cscope in Vim"
+---
 My philosophy has always been to maximize productivity with minimal effort.
 I think this is why I prefer Vim over Emacs :smile:.
 Find a tool that works, stick with it, that's what I do.
 I haven't distro hopped in 10 years and I've been using vim as my text editor and tcsh as my login shell for more than 10 years.
 If it ain't broken, don't fix it!

 My job has me working on dinosaur code bases where running `grep` to find stuff isn't exactly the most practical thing to do.
-Some of the tools I've integrated into my environment over the years are `ctags` and `cscope`, which, while requiring me to learn a couple of new tricks, did increase the speed at which I can comprehend what is going on across hundreds of SOs and thousands of files of C and/or C++.
-There's just too much code to memorize anything, every day is a fresh new start.
+Some of the tools I've integrated into my environment over the years are `ctags` and `cscope`, which, while requiring me to learn a couple of new tricks, do make the *archaeologia cōdicis* phase go a lot faster.

 So let's see how `ctags` and `cscope` work with Vim.